shafiulhaque/mykolyk-fan-club-blog/README.md

 Table would be used to store all pages of the website Will store html template links
 When data is loaded into the template links, the specific webpage would show

+How to clone/install

+git clone ssh

+How to run

+Once you clone, navigate to the app portal and run python3 __init__.py